okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/updating-saml-cert/revert-to-sha1/index.md

 If your ISV does not accept certificates with a SHA256 signature, you can revert the settings to use the previous SHA1 certificate by rolling over the app key to specify the SHA1 certificate you previously associated with your integration.

-#### Step 1: List your apps and get the id, name, and label for the app to revert
+#### Step 1: List your apps and get the ID, name, and label for the app to revert

 This step is the same as [Step 1](#step-1-list-your-apps-and-get-the-app-id-name-and-label-for-each-app-to-update), above.